 Perhaps the most unusual of Clemson’s residence halls is the multipurpose Clemson House.
-Space for approximately 400 first-year students is available, and men and women are housed in separate rooms and apartments on each floor.
+Space for approximately 400 first-year students is available, and men and women are housed in separate rooms and efficiency units on each floor.

-Originally built as a hotel, the building has a variety of room designs including double-occupancy rooms, rooms and apartments that accommodate two, three or four students.
+Originally built as a hotel, the building has a variety of room designs including rooms and efficiency units that accommodate two, three or four students.

 None of the living options in the Clemson House have a private bedroom.
-The space adjacent to the bathroom in the apartments is a closet/dressing area.
+The space adjacent to the bathroom in the unit is a closet/dressing area.